RatXue/witws/README.md

 what is the work shared
 -----------------------

-### What is The Work shared?
+### What is the work shared?

-new line added locally
+What is meant by "the work"?
+What is sharing?